(This page contains affiliate links. Read my full disclosure.)

 You will need to have a thicker consistency for the outer rim of the cookie cake because it will prevent the Royal Icing from spilling off of the cookie cake and thin consistency to flood the center or a particular area of the cookie, based upon your design.

 Hooray!
 You Just Made a Sugar Cookie Cake!

 I hope you have found this post very helpful and fun to read!
 This project was really fun and perfect to make with your children.
 This would be the perfect dessert for that very special loved one on Valentines Day.

 Always remember to have fun and be creative because at the end of the day, it’s your very own creation.
-Please comment below to share any ideas or your tips for using royal icing and experience from making this cute sugar cookie cakes.
+Please comment below to share any ideas or your tips for using royal icing and experience from making these cute Valentine’s day sugar cookie cakes.

 - Use Frozen Cake: With frozen cake, you will achieve a sharp cut using the cookie cutter and it will be easier to crumb coat the cake.
 Keep in mind to work quickly because as the cake thaws out it will become too soft to crumb coat.
 The cake will crumble while it’s being crumb coated causing the cake to loose its shape.

 - Use small amounts of gel food coloring: I highly recommend using small amounts of gel paste for the Fondant and Royal Icing because if you are trying to achieve a specific color, you don’t want to risk making the wrong color and in return have to toss out a good batch of Fondant or Royal Icing.

 - Use a smaller piping tip for boarder of cake: I actually realized at the last minute that I was supposed to #2 piping tip for the rim of the cookie.
 This will help the royal icing to look flush with the rim once the cookie has been flooded.